Basewq/XenkoProofOfConcepts/DialogueTextControlExample/readme.md

 ---
 **Advanced programmer note:**

-`DialogueTextRenderer` requires access to some internal objects that Stride does not expose publicly.
-This means this may break in the future (though unlikely!).
+`DialogueTextRenderer` requires access to some internal objects that Stride does not expose publicly, which is done via reflection.
+This means this may break in the future (though unlikely for the time being).

-Refer to `StrideInternalExtensions` to see which fields/methods used.
+Refer to `StrideInternalExtensions` to see which fields/methods accessed.

 ---
 **Limitations of this proof of concept:**